 11. Looking after your property

 You're responsible for looking after your property, and taking good care of it.
-You will also need to comply with any legal obligations and stipulations (if any) that affect your property or its use or enjoyment.
-For example, if your property is leasehold, this means keeping to the terms of your lease, and not doing anything which might result in the landlord ending the lease.
+You will also need to comply with any title conditions, restrictions or obligations (if any) that affect your property.

 You'll need to: